 Are you a small business owner feeling swamped by all the well-meaning marketing advice online?
 We totally get it.
 It can feel like every digital marketing agency out there is ready to elbow each other aside to answer your most common marketing questions, but they're less interested in whether or not those answers actually help you.

 Small businesses sometimes succeed on a wing and a prayer, but it helps to know where those wings are taking you, too.
 Which is why we've put together a blog that's not a sales pitch.
 It's just an answer to one simple question:

 Does a small business need a marketing strategy?

-- Triple sales within ten years
+- Triple sales within a decade

 - And so on

-- Works outside the home
+- She works outside the home full-time

 - Peggy volunteers twice a week with a local nonprofit

 Stay tuned for Part 2: Storytelling and Small Business Marketing Strategies: True Love Forever.